-Anna had relatives visit them from Sweden from time to time keeping her in touch with relatives back home in Bollnas, Sweden.
+Anna had a relative visit them from Sweden from time to time keeping her in touch with relatives back home in Bollnas, Sweden.

 Herbert met and married Florence Mortson from Waskatneau on November 16, 1940.
-They eventually had two sons — Dennis born May 22, 1944 and Lonnie born November 24, 1949.
-Brother Elmer met and married Melma Hitchcock and they had three children Gary, Brian and Brenda.
-All the children attended schools in Beverly and the Eastglen High School.
+They eventually had two son’s Dennis born May22, 1944 and Lonnie born November 24, 1949.
+Brother Elmer met and married Melmar Hitchcock and they had three children Gary, Brian and Brenda.
+All children attended their schooling in Beverly and Eastglen High School.

-Herbert (Herb) was active in sports during his youth while finishing his education at Eastwood school.
-He played hockey for the Beverly Bushmine Tigers in the 1930’s who won the Commercial Hockey League Championship.
-He also played for the Cadomin League for a period in his later youth, Herbert apprenticed to become a house painter after failing an army medical exam (hearing).
-He owned his own decorating business (The Home Decorator) for over thirty-five years.
-He was an active member with the Beverly Lions Club and active community member in baseball and hockey.
+Herbert was active in sports during his youth while finishing his education at Eastwood School.
+He played hockey for the Beverly Bushmine Tigers in the 1930’s who won the commercial Hockey League championship.
+He also played for the Cadomin men’s league for a period in his later youth.
+Herbert apprenticed to become a house painter after failing a hearing exam not allowing him into the army.
+He owned his own decorating business “The Home Decorator” for over thirty-five years.
+He was an active member with the Beverly Lions Club and active community member also in baseball and hockey.
 Herbert was an integral part of shaping Beverly sports programs; always lending a hand when needed.

 His brother Elmer went on to join the Air Force still maintained a home four doors down from brother Herbert and family.
-After the Air Force, Elmer was a town councillor — the Beverly town office was located next to the old police station on 118 avenue and 38 street — then was employed by Swifts on 66 Street and 125 Avenue until his retirement.
+After the Air Force, Elmer was a town councillor in Beverly located next to the old police station on 118 avenue and 38 street for a number of years then was employed by Swifts on 66 Street and 125 Avenue until his retirement years later.